Plan to Include Winter Flowers

 Helleborus foetidus, stinking hellebore, Zones 6-7.
 Don't let the common name put you off!
 A bad odor is not readily noticeable, and you can call it bear's foot hellebore, if you prefer.
 Whatever you call it, this hellebore is a handsome addition to the woodland garden, with narrow dark evergreen leaves and pale, creamy-greenish flowers tinged with a bit of rose around the edges.
 It will self-seed where happy, preferring moist, humusy, alkaline soils.
 Be aware that the plant is highly poisonous in all its parts.

 Helleborus niger, Christmas rose, Zones 3-8.
 Helleborus niger is a beautiful plant under the right conditions--it prefers moist, humusy alkaline soil in a shady location.
-The pure white flowers with centers of golden stamens fade to pink as they mature and bloom before H. orientalis hybrids.
+The pure white flowers with centers of golden stamens fade to pink as they mature and tend to bloom earlier than the Lenten roses; however, they do not necessarily bloom at Christmastime.

 Salvia rosmarinus, rosemary, Zones 7-9.
 The plant we had long known as Rosmarinus officinalis, has apparently been reclassified into the Salvia genus and renamed Salvia rosmarinus.
 However, it is still the same plant with the same aromatic foliage that is so wonderful for cooking and to brush by in the garden.
 Flowers appear in the winter in shades of light to dark blue as well as lavender, pink and white.